 The California Attorney General’s office, the Consumer Financial Protection Bureau (CFPB), the Federal Trade Commission (FTC), and California’s courts have taken steps to expand accessibility of their programs and services for non-English speaking consumers.
 The websites for these entities include links, typically at the top of the page, to translations in other languages.

-Our office also issues consumer alerts some of which concern schemes targeting immigrants and limited English-speaking consumers.
+Our office also issues consumer alerts related to schemes targeting immigrants and limited English-speaking consumers.

 You may file a complaint with our office about scams targeting or discriminating against immigrants or limited English-speaking consumers using our online complaint form.